mmorana1/marcom/_pages/about.md

 ---
 About Me
 ------
 Hi, I’m Marco Morana.

-I spend most of my time thinking about one question: how do we build systems that are secure before attackers try to break them?

-I’m the Founder of Threat Modeling Academy LLC, where I deliver conference talks, executive briefings, and instructor-led training programs focused on threat modeling, secure architecture, and the security challenges surrounding emerging technologies.
+Much of my work revolves around a simple but fundamental question: how can we design systems that are secure from the start—before attackers have the opportunity to exploit them?
+That question has shaped the way I approach security architecture, threat modeling, and risk management throughout my career.
+Today, I’m the Founder of Threat Modeling Academy LLC, where I deliver conference talks, executive briefings, and instructor-led training programs focused on threat modeling, secure architecture, and the security challenges surrounding emerging technologies.
 In parallel, I serve as a consulting Field CISO for Avocado Systems, a company building runtime threat modeling and security automation tools that help organizations understand risk in real time.
 Over the past 20+ years, I’ve worked across the financial sector in senior security roles at organizations such as JPMorgan Chase and Citigroup, helping teams secure large-scale financial platforms, digital assets, and emerging distributed technologies.
 Those experiences shaped the way I approach security today: not as a checklist, but as an architectural discipline that must be built into systems from the start.

 Along the way I’ve also been fortunate to contribute to the broader security community.
 I helped develop the PASTA threat modeling methodology and authored the book Blockchain Application Security: How to Design Secure and Attack‑Resilient Blockchain Applications.
 I also co-lead the development of the OWASP AI Testing Guide, which is helping practitioners bring structured security testing and threat modeling to modern AI systems.
 Through Threat Modeling Academy, I focus on helping CISOs, security architects, and engineering teams translate complex security frameworks into practical, real-world approaches.
 My training programs and talks cover everything from cloud and API architectures to blockchain ecosystems, DeFi platforms, and AI-driven applications, always with a strong emphasis on security-by-design.
 I’m also an active contributor to the global security community through OWASP initiatives, mentorship, and industry collaboration, and I continue to explore how new technologies—from AI to decentralized systems—can be adopted securely and responsibly.